Seville Museums

 Los Venerables

 Hospital de Los Venerables, in the heart of the Barrio Santa Cruz, has an exceptionally fine church, with many works by Valdes Leal, and a typical Andalusian patio.
-It often hosts special art exhibitions.
+It often hosts special art exhibits and the building itself is worth the price of admission.

 Plaza de los Venerables, 8